 For many, Rockport’s charms lie in its natural surroundings.
 There are miles of smooth, sandy beaches to enjoy, and nearby San Jose Island is a popular beachcombing and shelling spot.
 The many bays, canals, and mangrove-lined channels around Rockport have calm, shallow waters that are good for kayaking.
 Parklands here protect massive, windswept live oak trees, including the 44-foot-tall, thousand-year-old Big Tree in Goose Island State Park.
 Rockport is also a birding destination, with 10 sites on the Great Texas Birding Trail.

-Spring and fall are the best times of the year to visit Rockport, thanks to sunny days and temperatures averaging around 90 degrees Fahrenheit.
+Spring and fall are the best times of the year to stay in one of Rockport’s vacation rentals, thanks to sunny days and temperatures averaging around 90 degrees Fahrenheit.
 Summers here are hot, with temperatures climbing into the mid-90s and humid, sometimes muggy weather.
 You can expect isolated rainy days and a slight risk of hurricanes from June through November when storms brew in the Gulf, but the skies usually clear quickly.
 Winters in Rockport are mild, dry, and warm, with temperatures in the mid-70s.
 And while the sun-seeking crowds mostly disperse at this time of year, it is a popular season for birdwatchers, who come for the migratory whooping cranes.

 The 115,000-acre Aransas Wildlife Refuge is just over an hour outside of town, but it’s well worth the trip, especially for birders.
 More than 400 bird species live here for all or part of the year.
 Visit between October and April for a chance to encounter the only natural wild flock of whooping cranes, which nests in Canada and winters here.
 The refuge is also home to white-tailed deer, javelinas, American alligators, and armadillos.
 Drive the 16-mile paved road through the park, climb the observation tower, or stroll the boardwalk that runs through a salt marsh and out to the coast.
 You can also visit the whooping cranes by boat; tours leave from Fulton Harbor.